rbturnbull/hespi/README.rst

     hespi image1.jpg image2.jpg

-The output will go in a directory called 'output'.
-You can explicitly set the output directory with the ``--output-dir`` argument:
+This will prompt you to specify an output directory.
+You can set the output directory with the command with the ``--output-dir`` argument:

 .. code-block:: bash

     hespi images/*.tif --output-dir ./hespi-output

+The detected components and text fields will be

 .. end-quickstart